DirtyCSS/dirtycss-grid/README.md

 * `12 columns system` - out grid have classic 12 columns system.
 The columns have several dimensions and many interesting modifiers;

 **More detailed documentation will be at the `beta` release stage.**

+## Build and modify
+In current stage our grid have a simple build system.
+It is enough to have an established `Nodejs` and `npm`.

+At first:
+`git clone https://github.com/DirtyCSS/dirtycss-grid.git` or your fork.

+Then:
+`yarn` or `npm install`

+Build SCSS sources code:
+`gulp styles`